ronniec95/xladd-derive/README.md

 Asynchronous methods.
 I've not had the need for this especially as network and IO type work is much better done within Excel itself.

 I also would like to add RTD support so you can subscribe to live data.

+## Debugging

+Within VSCode you can create a configuration for debugging and change the `program` to

+     "program": "C:/Program Files/Microsoft Office/root/Office16/EXCEL.EXE",

+This will launch excel but you can set breakpoints in your code.